lgsvl/simulator/Docs/python-api.md

 Python API can invoke callbacks to inform your code on some events that happen during runtime of simulator.
-Callbacks are invoked from inside of `Simulator.run` method and wile the callback is running the simulation time is stopped.
-Once callback finishes the time is resumed and simulation resumes.
+Callbacks are invoked from inside of `Simulator.run` method and while the callback is running the simulation time is stopped.
+Once callback finishes the time is resumed and simulation resumes execution.
 You cam call `Simulator.stop` method to stop further execution and return immediately from callback.

-Diagram illustrating how callbacks works:
+Internals of this process are illustrated in following sequence diagram:

 ![](images/python-api-callbacks.png)

 Here the code resumes simulation after first callback, but stops execution when second callback happens.

-You set callback function by calling `on_NAME` method of object, see examples below.
+You set callback function by calling `on_NAME` method of object, see information below.

 ### [Agent](#agents) callbacks